Elizabeth Bay, Namibia

 In 2005 it was announced that the mine would be expanded, thus furthering its lifespan by eight years.
-The mine is currently operated by Namdeb Diamond Corp.
+The mine is currently operated by Namdeb.
 It is owned jointly by De Beers and the Namibia Government.
 As of 2009 the Elizabeth Bay mine was operating at a $76 million loss.

 Elizabeth Bay is home to forty percent of the world's Cape fur seals.